GoogleCloudPlatform/cluster-toolkit/README.md

 ./ghpc create <environment-definition.yaml>
 ```

 The create command is the primary interface for the HPC Toolkit.
 This command takes the path to a environment definition file as input and creates a blueprint based on it.
-Further information on creating this config file can be found below in Writing Config YAML.
+Further information on creating this config file, see [Writing Config YAML](examples/README.md#writing-config-yaml).

-TODO: the line above

 By default, the blueprint directory will be created in the same directory as the
 `ghpc` binary and will have the name specified by the `blueprint_name` field